emgperez/android-projects/IdiomaticGermanQuizApp/README.md

 -Two buttons:

 	- CHECK ANSWERS: after checking all the answers, a Toast message with the score will be displayed.
 	- RESET QUIZ: when pressing it, all the radio buttons and check boxes previously selected will be cleared, and the number of correct answers set to zero.
+A Toast message will indicate the quiz has been reset.

 # Screenshot